psuong/github-portfolio/content/blog/ten-months-into-the-making.md

 Now this is a basic user story and pretty much you can get the jist of the idea on what we're supposed to implement and why.
 Now, on a game design approach, this makes sense!
 And we can likely map this to our code.
-Now, it's worth mentioning that I personally prefer doing a "data oriented" workflow, where data comes first and is mostly separated from
+Now, it's worth mentioning that I personally prefer doing a "data oriented" workflow, where data comes first and is mostly separated from logic operating on said data.

-But let's think about this technically and architecturally.
+But let's think about this technically.
 This user story is pretty basic and leaves a lot to the imagination.
 Before anyone starts working on a user story like this, I usually delve into the technical details for a few minutes and ask the following questions:

-1. What is the minimum amount of data I need to do x thing?
+1. What is the minimum amount of data I need to get this working?
-2. Where do I get this data?
+2. Where do I get said data?
-3. What do I do with this data?
+3. What do I do with said data?
-4. Where do I put this data?
+4. Where do I put said data?

-Decomposing that user story, I can answer like so:
+So with that said, the user story can be decomposed like so:

 1. I need the:
   - a. delta of the health